csmit353/Cello-Tuner-Metronome/README.md

 ### v0.7
-**This lesson ontroduced me to animating the leds on mirco bit.
+**This lesson introduced me to animating the leds on mirco bit.
 It displays a face switching from happy to neutral until you press either button A or B. Once it reads the users input, it displays random led pictures.
 This assignmnet was a tough one for me, so I will be coming back to this quite a bit.**
 * JS file: [Animation](https://github.com/csmit353/Animation.git*)

+### v0.8
+**Boolean coding is the next focus.
+This file is a program for the micro bit using a variable for two coin flips and two scores.
+Different inputs will output random led displays cordinating to a coin flip.
+The program then adds a point to each "player" to take this from a simple coin flip, to more of a game.
+* JS File:[Double Coin Flip](
 # Midterm/Final Project

 #### Goal